 How to free up wasted space with Disk Cleanup, in Windows

-When I want to tweak different aspects of the operating system, I generally prefer to use the built-in tools provided by Windows.
+When we want to tweak different aspects of Windows, we prefer to use the built-in tools provided by the operating system.
 All modern versions of Windows and especially Windows 10, provide some great tools you can use.
-One such tool is the underrated Disk Cleanup, which allows you to free up space on your partitions and safely remove even system files that you no longer need.
-Let’s see how it works and why it is one of the best tools for cleaning up space in all versions of Windows:
+One such tool is the underrated Disk Cleanup, which allows you to free up space on your partitions and safely remove system files that you no longer need.
+Let’s see how it works and why it is one of the best tools for cleaning up storage space, in all versions of Windows:

 How Disk Cleanup works in Windows